-Large format commercial, previously referred to as big-box retail, has seen significant growth as a sub-sector of commercial property.
-This is a direct result of the lower occupancy costs associated with this style of property attracting tenants away from traditional shopping centre and high street strips and expanding the range of likely tenants.
-It is true that online sales has experiencing strong growth (from a low base) but, according to Australia Post, they are forecast to only make up 10% of total retail sales by 2020, the other 90% is acquired from physical stores.
+Large format retail, previously referred to as big-box retail, has seen significant growth as a sub-sector of commercial property.
+This is a direct result of the lower occupancy costs associated with this style of property attracting tenants away from traditional shopping centre and high street retail strip shopping and expanding the range of likely tenants.
+It is true that online sales has experienced strong growth (from a low base) but, according to Australia Post, they are forecast to only make up 10% of total retail sales by 2020, the other 90% is acquired from physical stores.